 Take good care,

-PS: If you find yourself wanting some support in figuring out how to plan a mid-winter mini retreat, contact me for an informative discovery session via phone or in person.
-Phone (800) 552-WRITE, that's (800) 552-9748 or write to me at email@example.com to find out more.
+If you find yourself wanting some support or help in clearing your garden, contact me for an informative discovery session via phone or in person.
+Phone (800) 552-WRITE, that's (800) 552-9748 or write to me at firstname.lastname@example.org to find out more.

 Please jump in and respond on this blog, by clicking the green 'Comments' link just below.